wwlorey/colors/README.md

 A random theme generator for VS Code that will make your eyes hurt.

-## Disclaimers
-🛑 Warning: Rapidly flashing colors! 🛑
+## 🛑 Warning: Rapidly flashing colors! 🛑

-Running this extension will decimate whatever `workbench.colorCustomizations` user settings you have saved.
-Back up these settings before using this extension, if they exist.

 ## Features